portworx/px-docs/etcd/ansible/index.md

+---
+layout: page
-# Install 'etcd3' cluster on BareMetal or VMs
+title: "Install 'etcd3' cluster on BareMetal or VMs"
+sidebar: home_sidebar
+---

 The `ansible` script in this directory can be used to deploy a fully functioning 3 node 'etcd3' cluster to existing servers or VMs with host persistent storage.